ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 ## P EOPLE DEVELOPMENT

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000007_3af2383073fb5de4afb23eb32045936b980b5f52581c883213f91773cf48340e.png)
-**Description**: The image displays the word "INTEGRITY" in orange, with a gray circle containing a white "I" to the left of the word.
+**Description**: The image shows the word "INTEGRITY" in a bold, orange sans-serif font, preceded by a gray circle containing a white capital letter "I." The "I" in the circle is aligned to the left of the word "INTEGRITY" and appears to be a logo or branding element.

 We are open and fair in our dealings while maintaining highest integrity at all times.
 We strive for excellence and professionalism in what we do.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000008_1726abe5a04eff1db782d0d20b89e5f13d70d7faef9b3ad48f32d61a545f293e.png)
-**Description**: The image shows a stylized letter "C" in white, positioned inside an orange circle.
-The letter appears to be slightly blurred, giving it a soft appearance.
+**Description**: The image shows the letter "C" in white, centered inside a bright orange circle.